Peter-Adjao/requirement-analysis/README.md

 Example: “The system should respond to user requests within 2 seconds.”

+## Why is Requirement Analysis Important?
-## 🌍 Importance of Requirement Analysis in SDLC
+### 🌍 Importance of Requirement Analysis in SDLC

 * Foundation for Development